fanuelal/alx-system_engineering-devops/0x02-shell_redirections/README.md

-print the hello world msg
+the 0 project print the hello world msg
+1 project display confused face
+2 proj. display the content of the /etc/passwd